ccallawa/alyvix_server_doc/stylesheet.rst

       A right-aligned, short **Hint** box

-.. topic:: Epigraphs and Pull Quotes
+.. rubric:: Epigraphs and Pull Quotes

 Additional styles like ``epigraph`` and ``pull-quote`` can be tied to specific CSS classes with those names.

 .. epigraph::